tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 m2 = mxModel(m1, mxPath(from = "gear", to = "mpg", free = F, values = 0)
 m2 = mxRun(m2)
 ```
-That gives us a second model, with no effective path from gear to mpg.
+That gives us a second model, with a zero path from gear to mpg.

-The second nifty way uses labels and umxReRun()
+The second way, which you will use often, takes advantage of labels and umxReRun()

 ``` splus
 m2 = umxReRun(m1, update = "gear_to_mpg", name = "no effect of gear")